lohnn/integral_isolates/packages/use_isolate/README.md

 ## Usage

 Using an isolate in a hook has never been simpler.
-With the use of `useIsolate()` we you can get a compute function similar to [compute](https://api.flutter.dev/flutter/foundation/compute-constant.html) but that lives longer.
+With the use of `useIsolate()` you can get a compute function similar to [compute](https://api.flutter.dev/flutter/foundation/compute.html) but that lives longer.
 You don't have to care about lifecycle, the hook handles that for you.

 Example:

 ```dart
 class TestingIsolateHook extends HookWidget {
   const TestingIsolateHook({super.key});